 - None: With none of the above operators the element should appear only once.
 This default operator.
 (EX:

-<!ELEMENT message (developer, manager)>
+<!ELEMENT message (developer, manager)>) -

 ?: This has the value 0 or 1.
 This makes the element optional.
 (EX DTD:

-<!ELEMENT message (developer, manager?), EX XML: <message><developer>Tony</developer><message>
+<!ELEMENT message (developer, manager?), EX XML: <message><developer>Tony</developer><message>) -

 + - This indicates the element that can appear one or more times.
 (EX DTD:

-<!ELEMENT message (developer, manager)+
+<!ELEMENT message (developer, manager)+>, EX XML:<message><developer>Tony</developer><developer>Mark</developer><manager>David</manager><message>) -

 * -This indicates the element may not appear or can appear from one to many times.
 (EX DTD:

-<!ELEMENT message (developer*, manager)>
+<!ELEMENT message (developer*, manager)>, EX XML:<message> <manager>David</manager><message> -

 Comments